Ghazan: Mamluk-Ilkhanid War

-"You claim that you are Muslim and you have with you Mu'adhdhins, Muftis, Imams and Shaykhs but you invaded us and reached our country for what?
-Although your father and your grandfather, Hulagu were non-believers, they did not attack us and they kept their promise.
+"You claim that you are a Muslim and you have with you Mu'adhdhins, Muftis, Imams and Shaykhs but you invaded us and reached our country for what?
+Although your father and your grandfather, Hulegu were non-believers, they did not attack us and they kept their promise.
 But you promised and broke your promise."

-It is reported that on the Mu'jamus Shuyuukh, Ibn Hajar Al-Asqalani said that Mongol leader was apostate when he struggled against Mamluks and he converted to Christianity and built the Nestorian Cathedral to dedicated himself.
-He preferred to ally with Crusade Nations and he had chosen to attack Mamluks army and slaughtered them.
-The Mongol leader was none other than Ghazan Khan.

 In July 1300, the Crusaders formed a small fleet of sixteen galleys with some smaller vessels to raid the coast, and Ghazan's ambassador traveled with them.
 The Crusader forces also attempted to establish a base at the small island of Ruad, from which raids were launched on Tartus while awaiting Ghazan's forces.
 However, the Mongol army was delayed, and the Crusader forces retreated to Cyprus, leaving a garrison on Ruad which was besieged and captured by Mamluks by 1303 (see Siege of Ruad).

 In February 1301, the Mongols advanced again with a force of 60,000, but could do little else than engage in some raids around Syria.
 Ghazan's general Kutlushah stationed 20,000 horsemen in the Jordan Valley to protect Damascus, where a Mongol governor was stationed.
 But again, they were soon forced to withdraw.

 Plans for combined operations with the Crusaders were again made for the following winter offensive, and in late 1301, Ghazan asked Pope Boniface VIII to send troops, priests, and peasants, in order to make the Holy Land a Frank state again.
 But again, Ghazan did not appear with his own troops.
 He wrote again to the Pope in 1302, and his ambassadors also visited the court of Charles II of Anjou, who on April 27, 1303, sent Gualterius de Lavendel as his own ambassador back to Ghazan's court.

-In 1303, Ghazan sent another letter to Edward I via Buscarello de Ghizolfi, reiterating his great-grandfather Hulagu Khan's promise that the Mongols would give Jerusalem to the Franks in exchange for help against the Mamluks.
+In 1303, Ghazan sent another letter to Edward I via Buscarello de Ghizolfi, reiterating his great-grandfather Hulegu Khan's promise that the Mongols would give Jerusalem to the Franks in exchange for help against the Mamluks.
 The Mongols, along with their Armenian vassals, had mustered a force of about 80,000 to repel the raiders of the Chagatai Khanate, which was under the leadership of Qutlugh Khwaja.
 After their success there, they advanced again towards Syria.
 However, Ghazan's forces were utterly defeated by the Mamluks just south of Damascus at the decisive Battle of Marj al-Saffar in April 1303.
 It was to be the last major Mongol invasion of Syria.